iStock by Getty Images - 1146418702 metamorworks

 - standardising electronic health records.

-The EU is also supporting the development of smart cities across Europe.
+The EU is also supporting the development of AI-based digital solutions for smart cities across Europe.

-Just like smart public services, smart cities use technology to become more efficient.
-They do this by using sensors to collect data, and using this data to improve how the city works.
+Smart cities use innovative and emerging technology to become more efficient.
+They do this by using sensors to collect data, and using that data to improve the way the city works.
 For example, smart energy meters help us to see if a building is being heated efficiently.
 Meanwhile, data collected on transport can help us improve road capacity and reduce the impact on the environment.

 Latest News